 You would only be able to use the arguments again, if more than 3 years has expired since the previous hearing.
 Otherwise, you would have to rely upon new reasons for your exceptional hardship case.

 Pleading Not Guilty

 If you enter a not guilty plea, you must assume that the case will be listed for full trial, at which, you and the prosecution witnesses will attend to give evidence / face cross examination.
 Before you enter a not guilty plea, you should seek advice on the prospects of success and potential implications.

-It needs to be understood that there is a distinct difference between defending an allegation, a plea of mitigation, special reasons and exceptional hardship.
+Please note there are distinct differences between defending an allegation, a plea of mitigation, special reasons and exceptional hardship.